Route 66 Christmas Chute: Most Beautiful Christmas Display in Oklahoma

 Where To Park

-Visitors can park downtown Sapulpa in any public parking spaces.
-The decorated section of Route 66 is closed to traffic, so it is safe to walk around and take photos.
+Visitors can park in any public parking space in downtown Sapulpa.
+The decorated section of Route 66 is closed to traffic, so walking around and taking photos is safe.

 Yes, It Is Free!